guptapriya7171/SDESheetChallenge/README.md

   Example: AVL tree, Splay Tree, T-trees and more<br/>

   4.<b> Priority Queues &Heaps</b> <br/>
-    Priority Queue is an abstract data type that is similar to a queue, and every element has some priority value associated with it.<br/>
+    <b>Priority Queue </b> is an abstract data type that is similar to a queue, and every element has some priority value associated with it.<br/>
     <b>Properties of Priority Queue</b><br/>
     So, a priority Queue is an extension of the queue with the following properties. <br/>
     Every item has a priority associated with it.<br/>